 7. It's probably not a good idea to shake out the debris on your kitchen table while somebody's plate of food is nearby.

-6. Wool with very high crimping in it (the Lincoln lamb's wool that I had in particular) felts nearly instantaneously when it hits the hot water, even without agitation.
+6. Wool with very high crimping in it (the Lincoln lamb's wool that I had in particular) felts nearly instantaneously when it hits the hot water, even without agitation.5.
+Lanolin smells nice on my hands, but not my kitchen counter, table or sink.

 4. Like babysitting doesn't prepare you for childbirth, reading up & watching Youtube about washing wool won't prepare you for doing it.